Using the OpenID Connect Hybrid Flow

 Authorization

-If the client includes its credentials in both of these locations, they must match; otherwise, Curity will reject the call.
-A sample HTTP request is shown in the following listing (which includes line breaks for readability’s sake):
+If the client includes its credentials in both of these locations, they must match.
+Otherwise, the Curity Identity Server will reject the call.
+A sample HTTP request is shown in the following listing (which includes line breaks for readability):

-The response will be JSON.
-If things go well, it will contain an Access Token and an ID Token, as the openid
+The response is formatted in JSON.
+If things go well, it will contain an access token and an ID token, as the openid

 scope was

-The ID token is intended for the client app whereas the Access Token is for the API and the Refresh Token is to be used with the OAuth server.
-For more details about how to validate an ID Token see Validating an ID Token.
+The ID token is intended for the client app whereas the access token is for the API and the refresh token is to be used with the Authorization Server.
+For more details about how to validate an ID token see Validating an ID Token.

 Testing